Do you want to join a driving elite and be one of the most skilled drivers on Britain’s roads?

 As well as gaining recognition for your skills, once you’re qualified you’ll become a full IAM member and you can often receive insurance benefits as a result - around 90% of our members do.

-You’ll also feel more confident and safer on the road and if you drive for a living an Advanced Driver qualification can add Brownie points to your CV.
+You’ll also feel more confident and safer on the road and if you drive for a living an Advanced Driver qualification can enhance your CV with proven skills.

 I love driving.
 I took my advanced driving test in 1998 to increase my driving skills.
 Over the last twenty years I have been an Observer, passing on my enthusiasm to Associates young and old, enjoying promoting a Skill for Life.
 I am also Membership Secretary for the Scarborough Group.